 There are a variety of treatments for depression such as antidepressant medications or cannabis.
 The type of treatment used depends on the patient’s diagnosis, the severity of the disorder, and physical health.

 One treatment method that may help relieve symptoms of depression is medical marijuana.
-With the legalization of its use, in 33 states, more qualified doctors are prescribing patients medical marijuana cards.
+With the legalization of its use, in 33 states, including West Virginia, more qualified doctors are prescribing West Virginia medical marijuana cards.
 The cards help patients to be able to purchase and use the substance to treat their depression.

 Does Cannabis Help?